starkinfra/sdk-python/README.md

 ### Get a Webhook event

-You can get a specific webhook event by its id.
+You can get a specific Webhook event by its id.

 ```python
 import starkinfra